likeadragonmaid/Ongaku/README.md

 `.history` to get list of music played in current session.

 `.sync` to force sync bio with latest notification.

+`.alive` to get environment information in GIF format (not actual mp4 video with no audio scam format).

+`.alive -t` to get environment information in text format.

 ### Authors
 * [Shouko](https://github.com/gibcheesepuffs)